 Retailers

-A retailer (or retail partner) is a business—either an online shop or a brick-and-mortar store— that will buy your products and sell them directly to their consumers.
+A retailer (or retail partner) is a business—either an online shop or a brick-and-mortar store—that will buy your products and sell them directly to their consumers.
+Engaging with local retailers can be a strategic starting point, allowing for direct product demonstration and establishing personal connections.
 A retail store will be a brand in its own right, and they’ll usually stock your products in their warehouses or stock rooms.
-There are two different types of retailers: small independent stores and major retailers.
+There are two different types of retailers: small independent stores and big, multi-brand stores.

-• Small independent stores: Generally, smaller stores will have a limited range of products and a very specific target audience.
-You’ll find some of them on the high street and they’ll often have an online store, too.
-For example, one of our customers, COAT, works with an independent interior design store, Grace & Grey, which stocks a selection of COAT’s paints on their website.
+Small independent stores: Generally, smaller stores will have a limited range of products and a very specific target audience.
+You’ll find some of them on the high street, but many of them are online only.
+For example, one of our customers, Goodrays, works with an independent interior design store, Diverse Find Food, which stocks a selection of Goodray's CBD drinks on their website.

-• Major retailer: A large, multi-product retailer will have lots more website traffic and cater to a much wider audience.
-Think of retailers like ASOS, Dunhelm and Boots—these are all big names that list similar products from loads of different brands—big and small.
+- Major retailers: A larger, multi-product retailer will have lots more website traffic and cater to a much wider audience.
+Think of retailers like ASOS, Dunhelm and Boots—these are all big names that list popular products from loads of different brands—big and small.
+There are mid-range businesses too, like Not on The High Street, that specifically sell products from independent brands.

 Online marketplaces

-A marketplace is a website where you can list your products and connect with buyers.
+An online marketplace is a website where you can list your products and connect with buyers.
 It differs from a retailer because you’re responsible for uploading and pricing your products on the site.
 Depending on the marketplace, you might also have to deal with shipping too.
-Examples of marketplaces include Amazon, Etsy, eBay and Not On The High Street
+Examples of marketplaces include Amazon, Etsy and eBay.

 Wholesalers

-Online wholesalers bulk buy products from manufacturers and brands (that’s you) at discounted prices and sell products to retailers.
-You can list your products with a general wholesaler, or one that specialises in a particular niche.
-One of our customers, Food Huggers, sells to Big Green Smile who sell sustainable products.
+Online wholesalers bulk buy products from manufacturers and brands at discounted prices and sell products to retailers.
+Fulfilling wholesale requests is crucial to ensure that product supply meets both e-commerce and retail demands.
+You can list your products with a general wholesaler like one of the hundreds of businesses on The Wholesaler.
+Or list with a wholesaler that specialises in a particular product.
+One of our customers, Food Huggers, sells products with Big Green Smile that specialises in sustainable products.

 Resellers

-A reseller is almost exclusively online and often sells goods by dropshipping products from third-party suppliers to their customers.
-Many resellers add their own branding to their products (this is called private labelling) and can list loads of items on their website without needing any warehouse space to store inventory.
+A reseller is almost exclusively online and often sells goods by dropshipping products to their customers.
+Many resellers add their own branding to their products (as long as they’ve got an agreement with the supplier) and can list loads of items on their website without needing any warehouse space to store inventory.
 Bear in mind that there are different types of resellers that follow different business models.

 💡Whatever type of retailer you choose to partner with, make sure you’ve got the resources to supply them.
 Whilst having lots of product demand is great, if you can’t supply the stock it’ll negatively impact your relationship with your partners.